AlbertoIzq/Concert_Blazor_API/README.md

     - Global exception handing
     - Id route parameter validation
     - Model validation
-  - Logging into a file
+  - Logging into a file:
+    - Exceptions
+	- API requests
+	- API responses

+_TODO_

 - FRONTEND
-  - REST API (Representational State Transfer)
-  - Design patterns: Repository, Unit of work, Dependency injection
-  - Exception handling in API calls
+  - If API calls also for authorization, create HttpClientFactory

-_TODO_
+  - Add retry policy with Polly
+  - Add logging to API requests and responses

-- API
+  - Send logs to a backend API for centralized storage.

+- BACKEND
   - Add Add filtering, sorting, pagination
   - Add Include properties to Get methods
   - Add tracked to Get methods
   - Repository
     - RestoreAsync: In response distinguish between Not existing entity and Entity already restored scenarios
 	- Add RemoveRange method
-- Blazor
-  - If API calls also for authorization, create HttpClientFactory
-  - Add retry policy with Polly
-  - Add logging, log exceptions

 _BUGS_

-- Blazor
+- FRONTEND
   - If API not running, error when fetching SongRequest